Rosemary S. Pooler

-Rosemary S. Pooler (born June 21, 1938) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Rosemary Shankman Pooler (June 21, 1938 – August 10, 2023) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.

-Early life
+Early life and education

-Pooler was born in New York City, New York.
-She earned a Bachelor of Arts degree from Brooklyn College in 1959, a Master of Arts from the University of Connecticut, and a Juris Doctor from the University of Michigan Law School.
+Pooler was born Rosemary Shankman in New York City on June 21, 1938.
+She earned a Bachelor of Arts degree from Brooklyn College in 1959, a Master of Arts from the University of Connecticut in 1961, and a Juris Doctor from the University of Michigan Law School in 1965.
 She also attended the Program for Senior Managers in Government of Harvard University in 1978, and earned a Graduate Certificate in Regulatory Economics from the State University of New York, Albany in 1978.